burningion/katacoda-tracing-datadog/distributed-tracing-datadog/step2.md

 The most important environment variable we set is `DD_API_KEY`, which is generated when we create an account.
 This is the API key used to authenticate with Datadog and add our hosts to the environment.

-Next, we set `DD_APM_ENABLED` to true, and add our `DD_APM_ANALYZED_SPANS`.
-Analyzed spans lets Datadog know to ingest all the spans for trace search and analytics.
+Next, we set `DD_APM_ENABLED` to true.
+Although enabled by default, setting this variable lets other people know we're using APM.

-Finally, we enable logs, processes, and set an environment for our current work environment.
+Finally, we enable logs, processes, and set an environment for our current work environment with the `DD_TAGS` variable.

 By setting a work environment, we can isolate our multiple Datadog workspaces.

-Try setting it to `env:apm-workshop-live`, and bringing back up our environment with `DD_API_KEY=<api key> docker-compose up -d`.
+Try setting the `DD_TAGS` env to `env:apm-workshop-live`, and bringing back up our environment with `DD_API_KEY=<api key> docker-compose up -d`.

-You should then see the services we're running show up under Services in APM:
+You should then see the services we're running show up under Services in APM, and a new env should show up in the top left corner:

 ![Service List](../assets/service-list.png)